 While summer holidays may be behind us, the latest heatwave has us feeling the heat.
 Here’s how you can adapt your training and stay on pace for the fall race season ahead.

-Summers are short, yet sweet, in Canada.
-But the heat and humidity can be intense especially during a heat wave or in the concrete jungle of urban living.
+This summer may have been short and sweet.
+But the heat and humidity in the fall can intense especially during a heatwave or in the concrete jungle of urban living.
 And although the temperatures can feel uncomfortable for some, the heat poses real health risks such as heat exhaustion and the medical emergency of sunstroke for runners.
-So when the mercury rises here are some tips to keep you running and healthy this summer.
+So when the mercury rises here are some tips to keep you running strong.